Timinator2000/PySkillz/markdowns/90 - making contributions/03 - create a new exercise.md

 # Creating a New Exercise

-Three files must be organized into a single folder to create a new exercise:
+To create a new exercise, three files must be placed together in a single folder:

-* __exercise_name.py__
+* `exercise_name.py`
-  * The code block presented to the user to solve.
+  * The code block presented to the end-user to solve.

-* __exercise_name_solution.py__
+* `exercise_name_solution.py`
   * Your working solution to the exercise.
-The code in this file is used by the grader to determine the expected output.
-This entire file is displayed to the user as the suggested solution(s) after succesfully completing the exercise.
+    * The grader uses this file to determine the expected output.
+    * After the end-user successfully completes the exercise, this entire file is displayed as the suggested solution.

-* __exercise_name_test.py__
+* `exercise_name_test.py`
-  * The exercise subclass that defines the specifics of this exercise, including code that defines static test cases and the algorithm to generate random test cases.
+  * The exercise subclass that defines the specifics of this exercise, including:
+    *  Static test cases for validation.
+    *  The algorithm used to generate random test cases.
+    *  A success message display after the end-user completes the exercise.

 <BR>

-These three files go inside a folder that is given the same name as the exercise.
-Naming conventions are important.
-The exercise architecture depends on these naming conventions to find the files needed to execute successfully.
+These three files must be placed inside a folder named after the exercise itself. __Naming conventions are critical__ — the exercise architecture relies on these conventions to correctly locate the files it needs in order to execute successfully.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;📂 exercise_name<BR>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;🗋 exercise_name.py<BR>